Wardrobe (government): Cofferer of the Wardrobe

 The office of Cofferer of the Wardrobe originated in the late 13th century when the Treasurer/Keeper's chief clerk took on particular responsibility for drafting the Wardrobe accounts.
 Working closely with the Treasurer, the Cofferer usually served as locum tenens when the Treasurer was otherwise engaged with affairs of state (as was often the case); thus the Cofferer came to be seen as, in effect, the working head of the Wardrobe, acting on the Treasurer's behalf.
 In his own right he oversaw a small accounting office, staffed by the 'clerks of the Cofferer', who went on to play a key role in the financial oversight of the Household; this was a precursor to the Board of Green Cloth).

 The Great Wardrobe

 As early as the 1220s certain persons are identified as having a specialised role as 'buyer' or 'purveyor' within the King's Wardrobe, and keeping their own accounts.
 Often the King's tailor had this task (which involved purchase of silk, cloth, furs and the like for robes).
 A Household Ordinance of 1279 formalised the arrangement, ordaining that the Treasurer (Keeper) of the Wardrobe should appoint a man to buy all items appertaining to the Great Wardrobe, "and let this man be Keeper of the Great Wardrobe".
 By the 16th century the department had gained a great deal of independence, and its keeper began to be styled Master of the Great Wardrobe.

 Keepers and Masters of the Great Wardrobe

-The post was abolished with the other offices of the Great Wardrobe in 1782.
+The post was abolished with the other offices of the Great Wardrobe in 1782; his duties were transferred to the Lord Chamberlain.